DrKJeff16/project.nvim/README.md

 file's root, attempting to use any of the `setup()` detection methods set by the user.

-The command is essentially a wrapper for the following function:
+The command does essentially the followitg:

 ```vim
 " vimscript